Chambras/AZ-TF-JoinVMtoDomain/README.md

-# Azure Join Windows Vm to Domain
+# Azure Join Windows VMs to a Domain

 It shows how easy is to use Azure VM extensions in order to automatically join Windows VMs to a specific Domain.